Orange Collective

 3. 03

 Coding agents now read docs to recommend products.
 "People would come to our booth and tell us that they'd learned of Vercel because ChatGPT told them to use Vercel."[8]
-LLMs ground on the cleanest, most current docs.
-The llms.txt standard (Jeremy Howard, September 2024) is the formalization.[13]
-Stale docs aren't a UX problem — they're a distribution problem.
+The asymmetry is now measurable: Cloudflare puts Anthropic's crawl-to-referral ratio at 38,065 pages read per click sent — the agent consumes the docs, answers the user, and never sends the visit.[18]
+Stale docs aren't a UX problem — they're a distribution problem, and the recommendation happens inside the model.

 4. 04